What's pushing people to the polls this year?

 "I don't know if that's because voters are used to vote by mail now and they need they know that they need to turn it in, or if that's more of a function of most voters have already made up their mind and so they're willing to come in early and cast their ballot," said Tanner.

-"There are certaunly hot button issues that people have become concerned about in terms of gun violence, abortion, the SAfe-T Act and so people are going to be energenzied about going to the polls," said Redfield.
+"There are certainly hot button issues that people have become concerned about in terms of gun violence, abortion, the SAFE-T Act and so people are going to be energized about going to the polls," said Redfield.

 He said crime is statistically one of the most effective topics to get people who are undecided to vote in elections, particularly midterms.
 This is different than issues like abortion rights, which he says have been talked about for so long, people have lost interest.